tjstankus/attrocity/notes.md

 Potentially, it could accept a default and fallback to that value, but I'm not sure that's within the responsibility of this object.

 Coercer: Simply assures the data its passed comes back as the correct type.
-Even though coercers probably aren't the right place for

 Who knows how to assemble/initialize a Mapper?
 I don't think Attribute needs to be the keeper of that knowledge.
 If Mapper's public interface is to receive the